Braz-Suthar/expo-webrtc-local-recorder/README.md

-# webrtc-local-recorder
+# expo-webrtc-local-recorder

 **Expo / React Native module for recording local and remote WebRTC audio streams on Android.**

-`webrtc-local-recorder` allows you to record:
+`expo-webrtc-local-recorder` allows you to record:

 - **Local microphone audio**
 - **Remote WebRTC audio tracks** from multiple peers
 - Handles muted/active tracks automatically
 - Saves recordings in WAV format

 > **Note:** Currently, this package is **Android-only**. iOS support is planned for future releases.